SocketDotTech/socket-docs/docs/api.md

 **Description**

 This API retrieves transaction details based on the provided transaction hash (txHash).
 It returns the status of the transaction and any associated payloads, including execution and simulation details.
-The txHash is of `OffchainVM`.
+The txHash is of `EVMx`.

 **Request Parameters**